December 7th, 2021 | Natalia Wants To Dance.

 On the contrary, in the Netherlands jobs such as a “waiter” or a “shopping assistant” are student jobs.
-And that’s how it should be — you start from low experience and low income in life, and then sweat all the way to top positions on your career track of choice.
-When you pass by the Netherlands pay attention to this: the vast majority if people who serve you, are Dutch not ex-pats.
+And that’s how it should be—you start from low experience and low income in life, and then sweat all the way to top positions on your career track of choice.
+When you pass by the Netherlands pay attention to this: the vast majority of people who serve you, are Dutch not ex-pats.
 They just learn and get their first experiences as employees this way.

 But there was more to be sad about.
-The center of Stockholm looked monumental of course — especially central station, perhaps the impressive train station I’ve ever seen.
+The centre of Stockholm looked monumental of course—especially the central station, perhaps the most impressive train station I’ve ever seen.
 However, I noticed quite a few people begging for food in subzero temperatures in central Stockholm.
-If the income taxes are at 50% and more, then what do they do with these taxes if they still have homeless people in the streets?
+If the income taxes are at 50% and more, then what do they do with these taxes if they still have homeless people on the streets?
 I haven’t seen one homeless person in the Netherlands in ten years of living there.
 Perhaps don’t have as mind-blowing buildings there, but hey, some things are more important than that!

 Fortunately, then things became much better.
 I stuck to my original plan and as soon as the evening came, I went downtown with the intention to dance.
-I entered the first club that looked solid from the outside — and it turned out to be a gay place.
+I entered the first club that looked solid from the outside—and it turned out to be a gay place.
 I am not gay myself, but the place looked good and it was so cold outside that I decided to stay.
 And it was a good decision.
-Good music, colorful people, interesting personalities.
+Good music, colourful people, interesting personalities.
 And I wasn’t there looking for any form of adventure, so it was actually perfect.

 And I suffer from this professional disease: anywhere I go, I start looking at people and at the way they work.
 In this club, I met a bartender who clearly was the right person at the right place.
 He was making a victory dance around the bar with every drink that he was selling.
 And he was smiling non-stop.
 What a happy guy he was!
 I was his fun a “hello.”
 And I thought to myself, “Most gay people have to struggle in some way a work.
 And this guy really found his place on Earth like no one else.”
 He is one in a million.
 Kudos to that.